 Bath is one of England’s most impressive cities.
 We start today with an audio tour of the Roman Baths, considered one of the finest historic sites in Europe.
 The complex includes a temple to Sulis Minerva, the Celtic goddess of the thermal springs.
 Our tour takes us around the steaming hot spa pool, before you have the opportunity to taste the famously mineral-rich spa water.

 Next we visit Bath Abbey, a magnificent sight with its unique west front façade adorned with sculptures including ladders which support ascending and descending angels.
 From within, you can admire the huge stained-glass windows and beautiful fan vaulted ceiling.

 After lunch (own expense), we board a boat to cruise under the unusual Pulteney Bridge, alongside other classic city sights and into the beautiful Avon valley as we sail to Bathampton and back.

 The Bishop’s Palace and Gardens has stood in the heart of the city of Wells for over 800 years.
 We follow the footsteps of past bishops through the rooms of this enchanting palace, and the beautiful grounds which lie within the moat and ramparts, and hold the natural wells which gave the city its name.
 During some free time to explore Wells, you may want to visit the beautiful Gothic Cathedral, holding the second oldest clock mechanism in Britain, with jousting knights making an appearance every quarter.

 Day 5 Bath

-Following breakfast, you will be collected at 10am by your Titan vehicle, for the journey home.
+Following breakfast, you’ll be collected at 10am by your Titan vehicle, for the journey home.